 What does this mean?
 Well, in and of itself, not much, but it's a huge step up from the device's previous ROMs, which brought little to no customizations.
-At this early stage, core Android features like downloading apps from the Market still haven't been worked out, but it does open quite a few doors.
 Read More

 Having one device leaked is so last fiscal year, man.
 Verizon is hip to the new trend of leaking out details of all of your devices and giving people a heads-up to not buy phones that are out right now since they're just gonna get replaced anyway.

 Androids aren't the only things on show, but forgive us for omitting those not relevant to the droid-heads (check BerryPolice.com, great site).

 Motorola's got the lion's share of the devices.
 Read More

 Not many phones come at the on-contract price of $249, save for the Epic 4G, and now, the latest addition to the Droid family - the R2-D2 edition of the Droid 2.
 At $249 it's not exactly cheap, but then again, that buys you not just the Star Wars-themed phone itself, but also:

 - a box designed to look like carbonite